nicocardiel/filabres/doc/flat-imaging.rst

 There are five reduced flat-imaging frames with problems in the reduction of the individual flat exposures.

+(Work in progress from here!)

+(Work in progress from here!)

+(Work in progress from here!)

 It is also useful to examine the ``QUANT500`` and ``ROBUSTSTD`` keywords:

 ::

-   (filabres) $ filabres -lr flat-imaging -k quant500 -k robuststd -pxy ...
+   $ filabres -lr flat-imaging -k quant500 -k robuststd -pxy ...
    ...